Staff for Phase 1 of the project

 All staff are based at the Natural History Museum (NHM), London, UK.

 Project Director (20% of FTE – 4 years): Dr George Beccaloni (e-mail firstname.lastname@example.org).

 George is the founder and PI of the WCP.
-He is responsible for the overall direction of the project, for designing and maintaining the project’s database and website, devising and writing the project's transcription and other protocols; chairing weekly project staff meetings; helping to track down manuscripts which the project doesn't have; editorial decisions; writing project reports and funding applications; project publicity etc. He will also act as the Senior Editor - checking and signing off on the final drafts of transcripts.
+He is responsible for the overall direction of the project, for designing and maintaining the project’s MS Access database and websites; updating the project's transcription and other protocols; chairing weekly project staff meetings; helping to track down manuscripts which the project doesn't have; editorial decisions; writing project reports and funding applications; project publicity etc. He will also act as the Senior Editor - checking and signing off on the final drafts of transcripts.

 George is an entomologist/evolutionary biologist who is the Curator of Orthopteroid Insects (grasshoppers and their relatives) in the NHM's Department of Life Sciences.
 He has studied aspects of Wallace's life and work for about 15 years and is one of three co-executors of Wallace’s Literary Estate.
 George is the founder of the A. R. Wallace Memorial Fund, which was responsible for restoring Wallace’s grave in Broadstone, Dorset and for funding a number of other memorials to him, including a bronze statue now at the NHM (see http://wallacefund.info/).
 He played a key role in helping the NHM purchase the world's largest and most important collection of Wallace’s manuscripts, books and insect specimens from Wallace's grandsons in 2002.
 George has written several articles about Wallace and is co-editor of the book Natural Selection and Beyond: The Intellectual Legacy of Alfred Russel Wallace, which was published by Oxford University Press in 2008 (2nd edition in 2010).
-He was the Series/Historical Consultant for the award winning BBC series about Wallace, Bill Bailey's Jungle Hero, and spent 3 weeks working in Indonesia with the camera team and the Presenter Bill Bailey.
+He was the Series/Historical Consultant for the multiple award winning BBC series about Wallace, Bill Bailey's Jungle Hero, and spent 3 weeks working in Indonesia with the camera team and the Presenter Bill Bailey.